-Training workshops are scheduled throughout the year on the use of electronic mail, word processing, spreadsheets, social networking media and web publishing, statistical analysis, photo, video editing, podcasting and iTunes U. In addition to workshops, individual training is also available.
+Training workshops are scheduled throughout the year on the use of Google apps and electronic mail, word processing, spreadsheets, social networking media and web publishing, statistical analysis surveys with Qualtrics, photo, video editing, podcasting and iTunes U. In addition to workshops, individual training is also available.
 The workshop schedule may be found on the Technology homepage (www.tc.columbia.edu/computing).